About the course

 Mature students A high percentage of our intake are mature students, and these applicants are considered on individual merit, relevant work experience and evidence of recent academic achievement.
-Grade C at GCSE in both English and Maths is required.
+Grade C GCSEs in both English and Maths is required.

 Please note: This course may involve regular access to children and/or vulnerable adults, also known as regulated activity.
 Where this is the case, students are required to complete an Enhanced Disclosure and Barring Service (DBS) application (previously known as a CRB check).
 The application currently costs £51.86, but this is subject to change.
 For the most up to date information please visit the Home office website.